-After class, I received a phone call that I had a visitor, unusual for an ordinary day.
+After class, I learned that I had a visitor–unusual for an ordinary day.
 When I arrived in our office, Grant, from the front row of my 2001 Business Management class, was standing there.

 Stunned, I say, “You are not going to believe this, but I was just talking about you!
 I was telling the story of how our eyes met when the towers came down.”